Local marketing agreement

 In North American broadcasting, a local marketing agreement (LMA), or local management agreement, is a contract in which one company agrees to operate a radio or television station owned by another party.
 In essence, it is a sort of lease or time-buy.

 Under Federal Communications Commission (FCC) regulations, a local marketing agreement must give the company operating the station (the "senior" partner) under the agreement control over the entire facilities of the station, including the finances, personnel and programming of the station.
 Its original licensee (the "junior" partner) still remains legally responsible for the station and its operations, such as compliance with relevant regulations regarding content.
 Occasionally, a "local marketing agreement" may refer to the sharing or contracting of only certain functions, in particular advertising sales.
 This may also be referred to as a time brokerage agreement (TBA), local sales agreement (LSA), management services agreement (MSA), or most commonly, a joint sales agreement (JSA) or shared services agreement (SSA).
 JSAs are counted toward ownership caps for television and radio stations.
-In Canada, local marketing agreements between domestic stations require the consent of the Canadian Radio-television and Telecommunications Commission (CRTC), although affiliates of My Broadcasting Corporation have used a similar arrangement to control a U.S.-based radio station in a border market.
+In Canada, local marketing agreements between domestic stations require the consent of the Canadian Radio-television and Telecommunications Commission (CRTC), although affiliates of Rogers Sports & Media and My Broadcasting Corporation have used a similar arrangement to control a U.S.-based radio station in a border market.